Missing data codes =

 The first time Facets encounters a value outside the valid range (other than blank or omitted), it issues a warning message, just in case you have a data entry error, but proceeds with the analysis:

 Check (2)?
-Invalid datum location: "___" in line: ___.
+Invalid datum location: "___" at or near line: ___.
 Datum "_" is too big or non-numeric, treated as missing.

 I recommend being explicit about missing data.
 Use the same code every time, e.g., ".".